A 4-year-old girl went missing in 2019. Police found her alive, hidden in a ‘dark and wet’ space under a staircase.

 “The good news is the child has been located, she is now reunited with her older sibling and in the custody of her legal guardian,” Sinagra told The Washington Post in an email.

-He added police will continue to investigate whether other people interviewed by officers “lied about their knowledge of the missing child’s whereabouts.”
+He added that police will continue to investigate whether other people interviewed by officers “lied about their knowledge of the missing child’s whereabouts.”

 After Paislee was reported missing in 2019, an investigation led police to Fawn Road on multiple occasions, police said.
 Each time, police said, Shultis Jr. denied knowing where the little girl was, claiming he had not seen her since 2019 when Cooper had fled with Paislee to Pennsylvania.
 Searches of the house also turned up nothing.